Last Updated

 The legal minimum down payment in Denmark is 5%.
 Banks can finance up to 80% of a property’s value.

-Those are different facts.
-Most banks require at least 20% in cash to qualify for standard mortgage terms, particularly for a first-time buyer without significant assets.
-Some lenders will go lower, with additional conditions.
-If you’re planning on 5% down, get the specifics from a Danish mortgage adviser before counting on it.
+Those are two different facts.
+Most banks require at least 20% in cash for standard mortgage terms, particularly for a first-time buyer without significant existing assets.
+Some lenders will go lower, but with additional conditions and often a higher rate.
+If you’re counting on 5% down, get the specifics from a Danish mortgage adviser before you start seriously viewing.

-The worked examples in this article use 20% (DKK 600,000) as the down payment, since that’s the most common scenario for expats.
+The worked examples in this article use 20% (DKK 600,000) as the down payment, since that’s the most common scenario for expats in the first purchase.

 Tip